 This is part of my operating manual series opening up the playbook of private equity and company building luminaries.
-Check out past ones with Mark Leonard, Andrew Wilkinson, Robert F. Smith, Joe Liemandt, Felix Dennis and Mike Speiser.
+Check out past ones with Mark Leonard, Andrew Wilkinson, Robert F. Smith, ESW, Felix Dennis and Mike Speiser.

 If you are interested in buying, growing, and selling small companies, check out my course & community on it at IndiePE.com.